travis-ci/docs-travis-ci-com/user/languages/android.md

 ## Default Test Command for Maven

-if your project has `pom.xml` file in the repository root but no `build.gradle`, Maven 3 will be used to build it.
+If your project has `pom.xml` file in the repository root but no `build.gradle`, Maven 3 will be used to build it.
 By default it will use

     mvn install -B